-5.108 Policy S1 recognises that there is may be a need to undertake an early review of the Local Plan in the event that the HEDNA and/or subsequent agreement require that additional provision be needed.
+5.8 Policy S1 recognises that there is a need to undertake an early review of the Local Plan.
 This is because whilst the current total provision of employment land is about 291 hectares, there is a mismatch between the type of land identified as being required in the HEDNA and the actual provision.
 There is a shortfall of about 29 hectares when compared to the HEDNA requirement for Class B1, B2 and B8 of less than 9,000sq metres.
 This reflects the fact that the HEDNA was completed towards the end of the process of preparing this plan.
-In addition, it is apparent that not all of the other HMA will be able to accommodate their housing needs within their boundaries.
+In addition, it is apparent that not all of the other HMA authorities will be able to accommodate their housing needs within their boundaries.
 The Council is committed to working with the other HMA authorities to agree how and where this unmet need will be accommodated.
 It may, therefore, be necessary for additional provision to be made for housing (and/or employment) when this work is completed.